MhaskeAditya42/TrashIntelAI/README.md

 ## Contributions

 Contributions to the project are welcome!
-If you want to contribute, please create a pull request or contact the project owner.
+If you want to contribute, please create a pull request or contact us.

 ## Credits